umd-dslam/docs/src/metadata/datablock/README.md

 as NAS) etc. A storage in the Datanode is represented by this class.

+## DatanodeStorageInfo

 ## References

-1. Heterogeneous Storage for HDFS: (https://issues.apache.org/jira/browse/HDFS-2832)[https://issues.apache.org/jira/browse/HDFS-2832]
+1. Heterogeneous Storage for HDFS: [https://issues.apache.org/jira/browse/HDFS-2832](https://issues.apache.org/jira/browse/HDFS-2832)